wesley-ruedebusch/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions are commonly used to allow server to store information about a client.Sessions provide a way to persist data across requests and use them to to save auth information.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes password so they can be stored and protected from hackers.
 - [ ] What does bcrypt do to slow down attackers?
+    It adds a time component by hashing a password by x rounds making it harder for a hacker to infiltrate.
 - [ ] What are the three parts of the JSON Web Token?
+    The header, payload, and signature.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.